BA (Hons), ThM (Dallas), PhD (Cambridge)

-The family put a high value on education, with ‘Dr Rosners’ going back several generations.
-A ‘slow learner,’ Brian has three degrees from three different countries, culminating in a prize-winning Cambridge University PhD.
+The family put a high value on education, and there have been several generations of ‘Dr Rosners’.
+Brian has three degrees from three different countries, culminating in a prize-winning Cambridge University PhD.

 Brian is a New Testament scholar of international reputation, having contributed to many of the major journals and supervised over a dozen PhDs.
 He is a member of the Studiorum Novi Testamenti Societas (the international society of New Testament scholars), a member the Holman Christian Standard Bible Translation Oversight Committee, a Humboldt fellow in Germany, and is the author or editor of a dozen books.

 Gregarious by nature, Brian is a great believer in the mutual benefits of collaborative endeavor.
 His publications include the co-edited New Dictionary of Biblical Theology, a co-edited book on theological education (The Trials of Theology), and the co-written 1 Corinthians commentary in the Eerdmans Pillar series.
 His current research and writing projects include a monograph on Paul and the law, various publications on the theme of being known by God and a book on preaching 1 Corinthians.

 He is also passionate about promoting the gospel in the public sphere and is a fellow of The Centre for Public Christianity.
 In recent years his articles have appeared in The Age and The Australian and he has been interviewed on Compass and The Spirit of Things.